shipravalecha/ImageProcessor/README.md

 Generate a thumbnail
 Rotate left
 Rotate right

 The user will upload the image or input the image to the Image processor application via client interface.
 Along with the image, a user will also specify the operation/ combination of operations he wants the application to apply on the input image and output the resulting image to the user.
 So the application is responsible to take the input image and return the processed image to the user.

 I use RPC style for this application, wherein client makes request for the specific operation and that operation is implemented on the server.
+I use gRPC, it is a open source google RPC framework used to implement RPC calls and fit well with node.js.

 For example, below is the code implementation on client and server side for resize operation using sharp node module:

 Client implementation: